ceph/ceph/doc/cephadm/upgrade.rst

 To upgrade (or downgrade) to a specific release::

-  # ceph upgrade start --version <version>
+  # ceph orch upgrade start --version <version>

 For example, to upgrade to v15.2.1::

-  # ceph upgrade start --version 15.2.1
+  # ceph orch upgrade start --version 15.2.1

 Monitoring the upgrade